African American Studies

 Study Abroad

 Students have the opportunity to study abroad in programs related to AAS for a semester, a year or a summer.
 In order for study abroad coursework to count toward the major, students must gain approval for their programs from the department.
-The director of undergraduate students reviews all requests and helps students identify which study abroad courses fit into AAS’s Program of Study.
+The director of undergraduate studies reviews all requests and helps students identify which study abroad courses fit into AAS’s Program of Study.

 Additional Information